What You’ll Study

 ACADEMIC YEAR STUDENTS

 The Argentine academic calendar follows the calendar year.
 The first semester in Argentina is actually the equivalent of the spring semester in the U.S. Students who wish to study for two semesters in Argentina are encouraged to consider the Calendar Year option (spring/fall).
 Students selecting a Calendar Year program have access to API housing throughout their program and are not required to travel or return home during the semester break.
 In contrast, students selecting the Academic Year option (fall/spring) will have a 3-3.5 month break between semesters during which API housing is not provided.
+Students are encouraged to return home or to travel during this break.
 Both Early Start options include an intensive-month Spanish course prior to the start of the first semester.

 API students receive a transcript from the Universidad del Salvador upon completion of their program.